joemoose/dungeoneers.d20/docs/appendix-f-sword_and_sorcery.md

 #### Invoking Powers

-**To invoke a sorcerous power**, take two actions, sacrifice at least one point of an attribute score for anima, and make a WIL save.
+**To invoke a sorcerous power**, sacrifice at least one point of an attribute score for anima, and make a WIL save.

 - If the save succeeds, the power manifests as you intended.
-- The power does not materialize on a failure; you must then make a **corruption save** to avoid the resulting sorcerous backlash within you.
+- On a failure, the power does not materialize; you must make a **corruption save** to avoid the resulting sorcerous backlash within you.

 The WIL save to invoke your power has an advantage if your invocation is performed over two rounds without interruption.
 The invocation may succeed automatically if invoked as a ritual over an uninterrupted watch.